<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=284525548375587&amp;ev=PageView&amp;noscript=1">

 Accessory Dwelling Unit or Detached ADUOnce known as servant's quarters, they morphed over the years to "mother-in-law houses," garage apartments, and detached secondary living units.
 The simplest definition is that they are secondary dwellings on a primary residential property.
 Some also call an ADU an accessory apartment, guest apartment, family apartment, or in-law apartment.

 For a time, ADUs fell out of fashion.
 In recent years, ADUs are coming back into focus as an effective avenue for homeowners to increase the value or utility of their property.
-Whether a homebuyer is looking for a property with an existing ADU or is considering building one in the future, it's essential to understand available options and how regulations might impact decisions.

 What Constitutes an Accessory Dwelling Unit?